SwayamSat/Speech-to-Text-STT-model/README.md

-# Speech-to-Text (STT) Model Project
+# Enhanced Speech-to-Text Converter

 ## Project Overview

-This project provides a complete speech-to-text transcription solution using OpenAI's Whisper model.
-It includes automated environment setup, dependency management, and produces high-quality transcripts with precise timestamps.
-The project is designed to be user-friendly with both automatic and manual setup options.
+This project provides a comprehensive speech-to-text transcription solution using OpenAI's Whisper model with advanced audio processing and audience detection capabilities.
+The entire functionality is contained in a single, easy-to-use script that handles audio preprocessing, speaker diarization, and audience participation detection.

 ## Model and Technology Used